sanchitdilipjain/aws-image-builder-pipeline/docs/index.md

     <img src="images/image20.png" class="inline" width="700" height="225"/>

-  **Step 4: Define distribution settings - optional**
+  **Step 4: Provide distribution settings - optional**

-  - Distribution settings include specific Region settings for encryption, launch permissions, accounts that can launch the output AMI, the output AMI name, and license configurations.
+  - Distribution settings involve specific Region configuration for encryption, launch permissions, accounts that can launch the output AMI, the output AMI name, and license configurations.

   - In the Distribution settings section, the Configuration options default to Create distribution settings using service defaults.
-This option will distribute the output AMI to the current Region.
-For this tutorial, we are using the default settings.
+This option will distribute the output AMI to the current Region.Here, we are using the default settings.

     <img src="images/image21.png" class="inline" width="700" height="150"/>